pulp/pulp_rpm/docs/user-guide/recipes.rst

-Which, if publishing over HTTP, could be found at `http://localhost/pulp/exports/repo/demo-repo/ <http://localhost/pulp/exports/repo/demo-repo/>`_ (adjust hostname and repo-id as necessary.)
+Which, if publishing over HTTP, could be found at `http://localhost/pulp/exports/repo/demo-repo/ <http://localhost/pulp/exports/repo/demo-repo/>`_ (adjust hostname and repo-id as necessary).
+Along with the ISO there will also be a ``*.iso.DIGESTS`` file published.
+This file will contain md5, sha1, sha224, sha256, sha384, and sha512 digests of the ISO.

 3. Transport the ISOs to the disconnected Pulp server
 4. Mount each ISO and copy its contents to a directory on the disconnected Pulp server